 How to Make Grain & Gluten Free Cajun Fried Chicken Tenders with Remoulade Sauce

 To start the grain and gluten free Cajun fried chicken tenders, you make the remoulade sauce.
-It’s super easy, and you can find the recipe over on my gluten free fried green tomatoes post.
+It's super easy, and you can find the recipe over on my Cajun remoulade sauce recipe post.
 Cover it, and refrigerate until ready to use.

 Next, you season the tenders and set them aside for at least 30 minutes.
 I usually let them sit for a few hours in the fridge, then bring them back to room temperature right before frying.
 I've also left them in the fridge for up to 24 hours with outstanding results.